 Overview: Metric Builder for Microsoft SQL Server

-How to access the Query Builder for Microsoft SQL
+How to access Custom Metrics and Metric Builder for Microsoft SQL

-Navigate to Metrics > Query Builder to access the Query Builder for Microsoft SQL.
-Click the green + Create Custom Metric button and select your connected Microsoft SQL Data Source from the Data Source drop-down list.
+Navigate to Metrics > Custom Metrics.
+Click the green + New Custom Metric button and select your connected Microsoft SQL Data Source from the Data Source drop-down list.

-How to use the Query Builder for Microsoft SQL
+How to use the Metric Builder for Microsoft SQL

 - Daily Values: This Data Type should be selected when your Metric reflects the most up-to-date Daily Value for the Metric.
 In Databox, the latest daily entry will be displayed for the Custom Metric.